-If there is no recognizable records management lifecycle, what then is the fate of unstructured files and documents in your business?
+But what if there is no recognizable records management lifecycle?
+What's the fate of unstructured files and documents in your business?

-At NOW Privacy, formerly known as DocAuthority, we spend a lot of time working with customers on their unstructured data and this is our approximation of the typical life-cycle for most files and documents.
+At NowVertical Group, we spend a lot of time working with customers on their unstructured data.
+We've broken down the typical life-cycle for most files and documents into five steps.

 Step 1: Access and enablement

 Only a small proportion of files and documents in business are created from scratch and published as a wholly original product.
 However, in most instances, a dependency for the lifecycle to begin is for access to existing data to be granted.
 Equally, parties may be able or enabled to go and acquire new data.

 I prefer to think in terms of originators, creators and owners rather than authors.
 Those files, documents or data to which access has now been given are analyzed, reviewed and inspected.
 Further content is then derived, inferred or synthesized from them.

 Files and documents once created will be stored, accessed, emailed, printed, backed-up, migrated and copied.
 Any output will potentially be used to create further derivative files and documents

 Storing data costs money.
 There is also the risk of sensitive data being disclosed for as long as the data is in existence.
 As the data becomes less accurate and any lawful basis for holding it diminishes, any regulatory risk grows.

 You can read here in The True ROI of Information Governance how the probability of re-using data drops to around 1% after 45 days and, often, a lot sooner.

 Step 5.
 Possible disposal